How Much PT School Costs and Ways of Paying for It

 1. Grants

-Physical therapists are in high demand these days, and there’s been a corresponding increase in the number of grants available to students who are pursuing a career in PT.
+Physical therapists are in high demand, and there’s been a corresponding increase in the number of grants available to students who are pursuing a career in PT.

 It’s wise to kick off your search for grant funding with federally-backed programs that target PT majors.
 If you’re enrolled in a PT program from an accredited college or university, you may be eligible for the following federal grants.